hyweljohnllewellyn/hywelme/_posts/2016-06-11-migrate-a-drupal-6-website-to-a-static-site.md

 ---
 ## The End of Database CMS - Rise of Static Sites?

 Following my attempt to Migrate from Drupal 6 to Drupal 8, I found the whole experience disappointing.
-I also found Drupal over complicated for what is a relatively simlpe website.
+I also found Drupal over complicated for what is a relatively simple website.

 I have been using [Jekyll](http://jekyllrb.com/) and [Prose.io](https://prose.io) for this blog for some time and have enjoyed using them.
 I was inspired to try migrating to a static site generator after reading the [CMS is dead](http://atchai.com/blog/the-cms-is-dead-long-live-hugo-wercker-proseio-and-cloudfront/), from [Atchai](http://atchai.com/), a digital consultancy and development house based in London...